 Smack Down + Stone Edge

-It’s hard to talk about Rock Pokemon without again talking about Tyranitar, as it's been the undisputed King of Rock since its Community Day, but now Rhyperior comes pretty close.
-Rhyperior’s Smack Down isn’t locked behind a 3-hour exclusive window, and Rhyhorn is a far more common wild spawn.
-Many trainers are low on Larvitar candy after evolving and powering up two separate Tyranitar teams for the legendary birds and Mewtwo.
-Unlike Smack Down Tyranitar, Smack Down Rhyperior can be TMed at will, allowing you to power up one and make use of both sets.
+It’s hard to talk about Rock Pokemon without talking about Tyranitar, as it's been the undisputed King of Rock since its Community Day, but Rhyperior comes pretty close.
+Rhyperior’s Smack Down isn’t locked behind a 3-hour window, and Rhyhorn is a far more common wild spawn.
+Unlike Smack Down Tyranitar, Rhyperior can be TMed at will, allowing you to power up one and make use of both sets.

 Highest DPS Rock Type Attackers:

-Unfortunately, the stat rebalance means Rhyperior loses slightly to Tyranitar in both DPS and TDO.
+Unfortunately, the stat rebalance put Rhyperior behind Tyranitar in both DPS and TDO.
 If Ho-oh or other Flying legendaries return soon, Rhyperior is a great option.

 Mud Slap + Earthquake

 Ground-type is finally getting a makeover with the Gen 4 release.
 The previous serviceable Ground attackers were Groudon and Rhydon.
-Rhydon is still 93% as good as Rhyperior here, and both trail Groudon while remaining good budget options, far better than the next best option, Golem.
+Rhydon is still 93% as good as Rhyperior here, and both trail Groudon while remaining good budget options, better than the next best option, Donphan.

-Rampardos on the horizon threatens Rhyperior and Tyranitar both.
-Rhyhorn being so common will allow it to remain a great budget option.
 On the Ground front, Rhyperior should see a lot of use when Dialga and Heatran come to legendary raids, but soon Garchomp will overtake it.
+Though Mamoswine is better as an Ice attacker, its Ground set is quite good as well.

 Highest DPS Electric Counters:

-Trainers considering spending their precious Sinnoh Stone on a high IV Rhyperior for its Ground or Rock movesets may want to consider potential future exclusive moves.
-Rock Wrecker is a signature move for Rhyperior, similar to Frenzy Plant, Blast Burn, and Hydro Cannon for the respective starters.
+Trainers considering spending their Sinnoh Stones on high IV Rhyperior for its Ground or Rock movesets may want to consider potential future exclusive moves.
+Rock Wrecker is Rhyperior's signature move, similar to Frenzy Plant, Blast Burn, and Hydro Cannon for the starters.
 Earth Power has already been found in network traffic.
 With no current shiny, this 3 stage Pokemon might be an option for a future Community Day.

 Now, should it receive Earth Power, your existing Rhyperior can become Rock attackers.
 If it gets Rock Wrecker, TM your Rhyperior to Ground attacks.
 Because of its spot high on both lists, a Rhyperior you evolve now will still have some niche that you can feel safe investing in.